 - business automobile liability insurance of $1,000,000 combined single limit per occurrence.

 11. Real Estate and Improvements: Amount Not Specified

 - Initially, franchisees operate their franchises out of their homes, although if you reside outside your Territory, you will be encouraged to rent a small office within your Territory as soon as possible.
 Within the first six months of starting your business, you may want to secure office space for an Office Assistant; the office space must be located in your Territory.

 - If you decide to rent office space, your initial investment will increase by the amount of any deposit you may be required to pay in connection with such rental, build-out costs, or prepaid rent which the landlord may require.

 12. Additional Funds (3-6 months of operation): $9,500 to $19,500

 - These additional funds represent the working capital requirements you should expect to need for the first three to six months of operations, including your payroll costs.

-- Franchisees may not need the entire amount of working capital; however, those franchisees who intend to operate their franchise in the states of Arizona, California, Florida, Maryland, Michigan, Nevada, New York, Oregon, Utah, Virginia, or Washington should expect it to take a longer period of time to get their business fully operational due to licensing requirements, and, therefore, should budget for six to twelve months of start-up and living expenses.
+- Franchisees may not need the entire amount of working capital; however, those franchisees who intend to operate their franchise in the states of Arizona, California, Florida, Maryland, Michigan, Nevada, New Mexico, New York, Oregon, Utah, Virginia, or Washington should expect it to take a longer period of time to get their business fully operational due to licensing requirements, and, therefore, should budget for six to twelve months of start-up expenses.

-- Although CertaPro does not list living expenses necessary to support your lifestyle on the initial investment chart, you will need to have adequate funds available to you to support your standard of living for up to twelve months after you begin operation of your business, which are separate from the funds necessary for your initial franchise investment requirements and are not included in this Item 7.
+- Although CertaPro does not list living expenses necessary to support your lifestyle on the initial investment chart, you will need to have adequate funds available to you to support your standard of living for up to 15 months after you begin operation of your business, which are separate from the funds necessary for your initial franchise investment requirements and are not included in this Item 7.

 13. Total: $134,750 to $169,500